-When the continuity in the assumption is compact uniform for $\theta$, we can choose a common constant $\delta>0$ in a compact subset in $\Theta$.
-Since the constant $\delta$ decides the range for $n$ in the above discussion, the constant on the RHS of \eqref{3-28-Ab} can be chosen compact uniformly for $\theta$.
+When the continuity in the assumption is uniform for $\theta$ in any compact subset, we can choose a common constant $\delta>0$ in a compact subset in $\bTheta$.
+Since the constant $\delta$ decides the range for $n$ in the above discussion, the constant on the RHS of \eqref{3-28-Ab} can be chosen uniformly for $\theta$ in any compact subset.